mberrishdev/spend-wise-server/API_TESTING_GUIDE.md

 1. **Go to Firebase Console** → Firestore Database
 2. **Navigate to**: `OTPS` collection
 3. **You should see** the saved OTP documents with:
-   - `apiKey: "aB3xY9mK2pQ7vR4tU8wE1nL5sA6dF0gH"`
+   - `userId: "user123"`
    - `otpCode: "123456"`

-**Note**: Each API key is unique in the OTPS collection.
-If you send the same API key with a different OTP code, it will update the existing document rather than creating a new one.
+**Note**: Each userId is unique in the OTPS collection.
+If you send a new OTP for the same user (same API key), it will update the existing document rather than creating a new one.

 ## 📋 Step 4: Categorize Transactions